-- RG 121.23 As described in Section C, the AFS licensing regime is structured around whether a person is providing a financial service. - RG 121.24 Generally, you are providing a financial service if you: - (a) provide financial product advice; - (b) deal in a financial product; - (c) make a market for a financial product; - (d) operate a registered managed investment scheme; - (e) provide a custodial or depository service; - (f) provide traditional trustee company services; - (g) provide a crowd-funding service; - (h) provide a superannuation trustee service; or - (i) provide a claims handling and settling service.
+- RG 121.23 As described in Section C, the AFS licensing regime is structured around whether a person is providing a financial service. - RG 121.24 Generally, you are providing a financial service if you: - (a) provide financial product advice; - (b) deal in a financial product; - (c) make a market for a financial product; - (d) operate a registered managed investment scheme; - (e) operate the business and conduct the affairs of a corporate collective investment vehicle (CCIV); - (f) provide a custodial or depository service; - (g) provide traditional trustee company services; - (h) provide a crowd-funding service; - (i) provide a superannuation trustee service; or - (i) provide a claims handling and settling service.